lucasparada20/brpcs_heur_exact/README.md

 ### Updating the BSS data

-The following script will retrieve the snapshot `station_information` and `station_status` files and store them in the respective directories for the cities of the bicycle sharing systems.
+The following script will retrieve the snapshot `station_information` and `station_status` files and store them in the respective directories for the cities of the BSS.

 ```bash
 ./updateData.sh